 As argued by a growing body of scholars interested in “deep mapping”, there is a broad recognition of the importance of mapping stories for understanding places.
 What is less clear is how to turn these stories into maps.
 This project focuses on the multiple methodological and conceptual challenges raised throughout the process of turning highly personal and emotional life stories into abstract databases in order to map them.

-Concordia University’s Centre for oral History and Digital Storytelling (COHDS) and the Association des Parents et Amis des Victimes du genocide des Tutsis au Rwanda (Page-Rwanda), representing survivors of the 1994 Rwandan genocide now living in Montréal, developed the online Living Archives platform.
-Interviewees who had agreed to online diffusion of their life stories were approached again to ensure they were alright with this.
-These interviews were then transcribed and translated.
-At the same time, a suite of new tools were developed that allow us to engage with these stories in new ways.
+Concordia University’s Centre for oral History and Digital Storytelling (COHDS) and the Association des Parents et Amis des Victimes du genocide des Tutsis au Rwanda (Page-Rwanda), representing survivors of the 1994 Rwandan genocide now living in Montréal, are in the process of building an online life stories platform for interviews with 31 survivors.
+Too often, sharing authority begins and ends with the interview or the field work.
+We need to consider how to collaborate with originating communities in the development of new tools and platform.
+The resulting « living archives» will enable people to engage with personal story in new and creative ways.